 5. Try the Salads in Alabama – where more is more!

 If you are feeling a bit weighted down by all the talk of BBQ and fried chicken in Alabama, you might think that a fresh green salad would be the answer, a balance to all the fried food.
 But don’t expect the lightly dressed bowls of fresh salad leaves that you might expect in Europe.
-In Alabama it’s more of a salad where everything and anything goes into the mix – definitely a “more is more” approach!
+In Alabama the salads are more than a delicious side dish and anything goes into the mix – definitely a “more is more” approach!

 Crisp cos lettuce is popular and a typical example was my Steakhouse wedge salad at Central in Montgomery, where the Cos was hollowed out and then topped with bacon, candied pecan, sliced vegetables and a generous topping of creamy blue cheese dressing.
 Luckily this hearty salad paired well with the smoked pork starter with peach chutney that I also ordered, and I certainly didn’t leave hungry!